1. Home

 There are a variety of other things you can do to improve your sleep hygiene, which will help to improve both your sleep quality and quantity, including:

-• Go to bed and wake up at the same time each day (even on weekends!).
+• Go to bed and wake up simultaneously each day (even on weekends!).

 • Ensure your bedroom is cool, dark, and quiet.